spgreen/eduroam-freeradius-docker/README.md

 3) Enter into the cloned directory

 		$ cd eduroam-freeradius-docker

+4) Change the Git directory to the 3.0.15 branch

+		$ git checkout 3.0.15

 #### Configuration:

-4) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit
+5) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit

     	#Edit the following varibles to provide the necessary configuration for your eduroam IdP
     	#in restart_eduroamFreeRADIUS.sh:

-        NO_OF_FLR_SERVERS=1				#Select number of FLR servers in your eduroam setup (between 1 to 2)
+        NO_OF_FLR_SERVERS=1           # Select number of FLR servers in your eduroam setup (between 1 to 2)
     	EDUROAM_FLR1=192.168.100.102
     	EDUROAM_FLR2=192.168.100.110  # Can be left blank if only running one FLR FLR_EDUROAM_SECRET=supertest
     	YOUR_REALM=docker.sg
     	YOUR_PASSWORD=docker123
-    	ENVIRONMENT=TEST 				#Select from either TEST or PRODUCTION
+    	ENVIRONMENT=TEST              # Select from either TEST or PRODUCTION

 Notes:  It links with the './files/environment/root/run.sh' script to:
 * configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in /etc/raddb/proxy.conf